OasisLMF/Workshop2019/README.md

 ## Exercises

 #### Running the exercises
 The first two exercises are provided either as interactive Jupyter notebooks.
 Jupyter is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
-The other excercies will be ran directly from the Linux shell.
+The other exercises will be ran directly from the Linux shell.

 #### Exercise 1: Exposure data in OED and the Oasis FM.
 In this exercise you will create and validate some exposure in OED format.
 For the exercise details, go to the exercise_1 Jupyter notebook.

 The notebooks can be accessed via: http://localhost:8888
-##### Excercise goals:
+##### Exercise goals:
 - Understand the basic structure of the OED format.
 - Use Python code to create exposure data.
 - Use the Oasis MDK to run deterministic analyses for direct and reinsurance contracts.